Mascot Roller Mills

-Mascot Roller Mills, also known as Ressler's Mill, is a historic grist mill complex located at Upper Leacock Township, Lancaster County, Pennsylvania.
-The complex consists of the mill, miller's house, summer kitchen, and frame barn.
+Mascot Roller Mills, also known as Ressler's Mill, is an historic, American grist mill complex that is located in Upper Leacock Township, Lancaster County, Pennsylvania.

+It was listed on the National Register of Historic Places in 1983.

+History and architectural features

+This complex consists of the mill, a miller's house, a summer kitchen, and a frame barn.
 The original section of the mill was built in 1737.
 The machinery was installed in 1906.
-It is a three-story, "L"-shaped stone building with a gable roof and cupola.
-The house was built in 1855, and is a two-story, gable roofed brick banked building.
-The summer kitchen is adjacent to the house is a one-story, brick structure.
-The small frame barn dates to the late-19th century.
+It is a three-story, L-shaped, stone building with a gable roof and cupola.
+The house was built in 1855, and is a two-story, gable-roofed, brick banked building.
+The summer kitchen that is adjacent to the house is a one-story, brick structure.
+The small frame barn dates to the late-nineteenth century.
 It is the oldest continuously operating grist mill in Lancaster County.

 It was listed on the National Register of Historic Places in 1983.